rancher/charts/.github/pull_request_template.md

 ## Backporting considerations
 <!-- Does this change need to be backported to other versions?
 If so, which versions should it be backported to? -->

-## Validation steps
-- [] Ensure any new images have `repository` and `tag` on the same level to ensure the rancher-images.txt is generated correctly for it for airgap scenarios.